• Skip to main content

 For one, the more complicated your setup, the higher the chances that you shoot yourself in the foot.
 It's not uncommon for people to outsmart themselves.
 After 6-12 months of hodling your coins in cold storage you may forget details if you don't frequently practice the recovery steps correctly.
 The alternative is to constantly check your setup to memorize it and make recovery second nature.
 This is also a security risk because you'll be frequently accessing secret hiding places, and you may get sloppy if you rush through a complicated process on a busy day.

 Plus, you still have the single point of failure of your single hardware wallet.
 For example, if you chose a low-quality brand and your key was created improperly, or something went wrong with your setup right from the beginning, you are still reliant on that single key.
-Suddenly, a Shamir backup can still be a single point of failure.
+A Shamir backup can still be a single point of failure.

 5. Collaborative Custody

-I'm a huge fan of collaborative custody wallets because it combines the best of many worlds for your average bitcoiner saver.
+I’m a huge fan of collaborative custody wallets because it combines the best of many worlds for your average bitcoiner saver.
 Currently, there are cheap, or even free collaborative custody services you can use to store your bitcoin in a secure and accident-resistant way.
-Usually arranged in a 2 of 3 multisig setup, you hold two of three keys, and the custodian holds one.
+Usually arranged in a 2-of-3 multisig setup, you hold two of three keys, and the custodian holds one.
 That means they cannot spend your bitcoin, but they can help you recover it if you mess up one of your keys.

 The main downside to collaborative custody is a loss of privacy.
 Because these services hold a key to your funds, they can see the balances and transactions you make with the wallet.